 Catherine Birndorf, MD is a clinical associate professor of psychiatry and obstetrics/gynecology and founding director of the Payne Whitney Women's Program at the New York Presbyterian Hospital - Weill Cornell Medical Center in Manhattan.
 She is also the founder of the Women’s Mental Health Consortium, a New York area network of women’s mental health clinicians and researchers.
 Dr. Birndorf’s area of psychiatric expertise is in reproductive mental health, helping women with emotional distress during times of hormonal change, from menses to menopause.
 She specializes in treating women before, during and after pregnancy, as well as at other times of transition in their lives.

-If you think you have PPD, Call The Motherhood Center - 347-343-4257.
+If you think you have PPD, Call The Motherhood Center at 212-335-0034.
 We are here to tell you for sure if you have postpartum depression or postpartum anxiety.
 And more importantly, if you do, we will provide the treatment you need to feel better.
-With the right treatment, EVERYONE feels better.